5 steps to goal setting

 All of us will have to make decisions on a daily basis; the decisions we make today ultimately shape what our lives will look like tomorrow.
 It’s not unusual that others around us may inﬂuence our decisions or that we may make choices that we don’t want to based on our emotions.
 Tracking strategies help us to reﬂect on the daily decisions we have made, this helps us to think logically about whether we are happy with our choices and whether the choices we have made move us closer to or further from our goals.
 There are many tracking strategies that can be used, here are three of my favourites…

-Marbles in a Jam Jar: Every time you demonstrate a behavior (such as going to the gym) that promotes progress towards your goal put a marble in the jar.
-If you recognise negative behavior that is detrimental to your efforts take a marble out.
+Marbles in a Jam Jar: Every time you demonstrate a behaviour (such as going to the gym) that promotes progress towards your goal put a marble in the jar.
+If you recognise negative behaviour that is detrimental to your efforts take a marble out.
 If you manage to ﬁll the jar, give yourself a small reward, empty the jar and start again.

 Daily Progress Log: At the end of each day take a few moments to write in your diary 3 things you did that day to progress toward your goal.